 I hear all the time how paramedics don’t need to know how to interpret a 12 lead ECG to a high level.
 Of course we do!
 How else can we correctly advise patients of the risk of refusing care?
 It’s impossible to correctly interpret ST-segment depression, ST-segment elevation, and T-wave abnormalities if you don’t understand the various conditions that cause them.

 Take for example the ECG used in Part IV of the axis determination tutorial.

-This ECG was captured on an emergency call of a 16 year old girl with a congenital heart defect.
-The call was for “acute shortness of breath” and the family advised dispatch that she was in “heart failure”.
-Look at the T waves in the right precordial leads.
+This ECG was captured on an emergency call of a 16-year-old girl with a congenital heart defect.
+The call was for “difficulty breathing” and the family advised dispatch that she was in “heart failure”.
+Look at the T-waves in the right precordial leads (V1-V3).
 They’re inverted!
 And the ST segments are depressed!
 That’s acute coronary ischemia, right?
 Wrong.
 It’s a strain pattern from right ventricular hypertrophy.
-Note the tall R waves in lead V1.
+Note the tall R-waves in lead V1.
 It turns out the girl was having a panic attack.
-Do you see why paramedics need to understand 12 lead ECGs?
+Do you see why paramedics need to understand 12-lead ECGs?

-Poor anterior R-wave progression can also help differentiate between benign early repolarization (BER) and acute anterior STEMI!
-R-wave progression tends to remain intact for the former and tends to be disrupted by the latter.
+Importantly, R-wave progression can help differentiate between early repolarization and LAD occlusion.
+R-wave progression tends to remain intact for the former and is often obliterated by the latter.

-Stephen Smith, M.D.
-(Dr. Smith’s ECG Blog) has a decision rule that states:
+Stephen Smith, M.D. of Dr. Smith’s ECG Blog has a decision rule that states:

 If the mean R-wave amplitude from V2-V4 is less than 5 mm, then it is almost certainly MI.
-If greater than 5 mm, it is probably BER.
+If greater than 5 mm, it is probably early repolarization.
 A cutoff of 5 mm gives a sensitivity for MI of about 70%, but a specificity of greater than 95%.